alephium/www/src/content/blog/Alephium-Tokenomics-61d59b51029c/index.md

 But there are deflationary forces at play too:

-- <span id="09d1">100% of the transaction fees are burned.
-The implementation of the recently improved <a href="https://github.com/alephium/alephium/blob/master/docs/proposals/lemanDAA.md" class="markup--anchor markup--li-anchor" data-href="https://github.com/alephium/alephium/blob/master/docs/proposals/lemanDAA.md" rel="noopener" target="_blank">DAA</a> has increased that from 50% to 100%.</span>
+- 100% of the transaction fees are burned.
+The implementation of the recently improved <a href="https://github.com/alephium/alephium/blob/master/docs/proposals/lemanDAA.md" class="markup--anchor markup--li-anchor" data-href="https://github.com/alephium/alephium/blob/master/docs/proposals/lemanDAA.md" rel="noopener" target="_blank">DAA</a> has increased that from 50% to 100%.
-- <span id="d399">Each smart contract needs the storage of 1 ALPH as contract storage rent.
-While not technically burning tokens (because these are retrievable), this potentially reduces available tokens from circulation.</span>
+- Each smart contract needs the storage of 1 ALPH as contract storage rent.
+While not technically burning tokens (because these are retrievable), this potentially reduces available tokens from circulation.
-- <span id="ee9a">When triggered, <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank">Alephium’s Proof of Less Work</a> will internalize part of the mining cost through the upfront burning of ALPH.</span>
+- When triggered, <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank">Alephium’s Proof of Less Work</a> will internalize part of the mining cost through the upfront burning of ALPH.

 **What is the difference between Circulating supply, Total supply and Maximum Supply?**